misrab/docs/Dai.md

 The more general and long term mitigation strategy is to invest heavily in an in-house team of world class programmers who specialize in developing secure smart contracts while also continuously performing independent security audits in parallel.
 Contract security and best practices has been the highest priority of the Dai development effort since its inception, and currently the codebase has already undergone two independent security audits by some of the best security researchers in the blockchain industry.

-In the very long term, the risk of getting hacked can theoretically be completely mitigated through formal verification of the code, which means using functional programming to mathematically prove that the codebase does not contain exploit.
+In the very long term, the risk of getting hacked can theoretically be completely mitigated through formal verification of the code, which means using functional programming to mathematically prove that the codebase does not contain any exploits.
 While complete formal verification is a very long term goal, significant work towards it has already been done, including creating a full implementation of The Dai Credit System in the functional programming language Haskell.

 ### Black Swan Event in one or more Collateral assets
-The highest impact risk is a potential Black Swan event on collateral used for the Dai, possibly in the early stages of Dai Credit System or prior to a point where MKR is robust enough to support inflation moments or a moment where the Dai Credit system supports a diverse portfolio of collateral.
+The highest impact risk is a potential Black Swan event on collateral used for the Dai.
+This could happen in the early stages of Dai Credit System before MKR is robust enough to support inflation moments, or it could happen after the Dai Credit system supports a diverse portfolio of collateral.

 **Mitigation:** CDP collateral will be limited to ETH in the early stages and the debt ceiling will be limited initially and will grow over time.
-Also, simple coin should provide pertinent lessons learned potentially including new Stability Levers.
+Also, one of our experimental projects called Simple Stablecoin should provide pertinent lessons learned potentially including new Stability Levers.

 ### Competition & The Importance of Ease-of-Use
 As mentioned above, there is a lot of money and brainpower working on cryptocurrency with price stability in the blockchain industry.
 By virtue of having “true decentralization”, The Dai Credit System is by far the most complex model and we may see a movement among cryptocurrency users where the ideals of decentralization are exchanged for the simplicity and marketing of centralized digital assets.

 **Mitigation:** We expect that Dai will actually be quite easy to use for a regular crypto-user.
-Dai will be a standard Ethereum token adhering to the erc-20 standard and easily available with high liquidity across the ecosystem.
+Dai will be a standard Ethereum token adhering to the ERC20 standard and easily available with high liquidity across the ecosystem.

 We will also invest heavily in core branding and international educational material during the initial launch of the system, and if resources permit it, the Dai Foundation will use the surplus of its MKR holdings on charity projects, which if done correctly and on a large enough scale, will guarantee positively biased exposure in mainstream media.

 The complexities of the Dai Credit System will need to be understood primarily by Keepers and sophisticated capital investment companies that use the Dai Credit System for advanced financial purposes.
-While we appreciate that The Dai Credit System can be difficult to understand for the laymen, it is not impossible to grasp and most individuals interested in cryptocurrency won’t need to understand all of the components of the system, similarly to the fact that most Ether holders don’t understand the complexities of Ethereum.
+While we appreciate that The Dai Credit System can be difficult to understand for laymen, it is not impossible to grasp and most individuals interested in cryptocurrency won’t need to understand all of the components of the system, similar to the fact that most Ether holders don’t fully understand the complex inner-workings of Ethereum.

 ### Pricing Errors, Irrationality & Unforeseen Events